exastencil/porous/README.md

     $ porous server

 By default Porous will run at `loclahost:9292`.
 Now you can edit `pages/home.rb` or add more pages.
-Files you modify will be reloaded so you can simply refresh the page in your browser.
-Hot-reloading will be coming later once WebSockets support is implemented.
+Files you modify will be hot-reloaded so you can simply open the page in your browser and edit the file.
+Hot-reloading will be improved once WebSockets support is implemented.

 ### Running examples